mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

-It is recommended to use ``https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata`` as the User API Endpoint.
+We recommend you use ``https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata`` as the User API Endpoint.
 Otherwise, enter a custom endpoint in ``config.json`` with HTTP or HTTPS depending on how your server is configured.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"UserApiEndpoint": "https://people.googleapis.com/v1/people/me?personFields=names,emailAddresses,nicknames,metadata"``   |